Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Fix Strategies for Inconsistent State Update Vulnerabilities (RQ2)

 \subsubsection{Reorder Sequence (Reorder Function Call Sequence or State Variable Update Sequence, 14.66\%).}

 This fix strategy lies in adjusting the call order of functions or the sequence of state variable updates to ensure that the contract uses the correct state information during execution.
 For example, when transferring funds or changing permissions, the fix requires updating balance or permission states before executing these operations to ensure that subsequent actions are not affected by outdated state information.
 Additionally, in cases where multiple state updates are required, the fix often adjusts the placement of these updates to prevent state inconsistencies or information leakage, ensuring that each operation is executed at the right moment.
 Through these adjustments, the correctness and security of the contract logic can be maintained, preventing vulnerabilities caused by improper execution order.
+In practice, this reordering is often guided by the Checks-Effects-Interactions (CEI) pattern, which provides a robust defense mechanism (particularly against reentrancy attacks).
 More specifically, to fix the vulnerability in Fig.~\ref{fig:Reentrancy}, the function \texttt{\_setExpressReceiveTokenWithData()} should be called before any external calls, ensuring that \texttt{commandId} is marked as executed before proceeding with the external transfer.